-- At the time of the previous Quinquennial Report the inspecting Architect noted that; a detailed inspection and report had been commissioned in late 2012 noting areas that required upgrading to comply with appropriate certification/safety requirements.
-Unfortunately at present there does not appear to be a copy of this report available; nor any record of what works have been undertaken in response to it. - 17.2 The Church Centre distribution board is marked to confirm that it had 1 been inspected May 2013 next inspection due May 2018.
-However the Chancel distribution board is marked up as inspected on 25 October
+- 17.1 At the time of the previous Quinquennial Report the inspecting Architect 1 noted that; a detailed inspection and report had been commissioned in late 2012 noting areas that required upgrading to comply with appropriate certification/safety requirements.
+Unfortunately, at present there does not appear to be a copy of this report available; nor any record of what works have been undertaken in response to it.
+This should be provided and if possible, verified. - 17.2 The Church Centre distribution board is marked to confirm that it had 1 been inspected April 2018 next inspection due April 2023 this is now due, the Chancel distribution board is marked the same. - 17.3 Given the issue noted in 17.1 above and the fact that testing and recertification is now due as noted in 17.2 above.
+It is recommended that all electrical systems are inspected and tested by an appropriately qualified electrician; to ensure compliance with current certification and safety standards.